Raffo/presentations/docker-intro/docker-intro.md

 COPY --from=builder /go/bin/mylittlebinary /usr/local/bin/
 ```
 ---
-# Docker registry
+# Where do we store the images?
-- Place where the images are stored
+- Docker registry: where the images are stored
+- Can be self hosted or public
+- Docker hub ("default")
+- ECR, GCR, ...
 ---
 # Curiosities
 - How does Docker work on a mac?